udevsharold/vedette/README.md

 # Vedette
- Monitor and terminate CPU hogging processes in iOS
+ Monitor and terminate/throttle CPU hogging processes in iOS

-Vedette is a CPU usage monitoring tweak for processes in iOS like apps and daemons, and terminate it when they violate the maximum allowed percentage.
+Vedette is a CPU usage monitoring tweak for processes in iOS like apps and daemons, and terminate/throttle it when they violate the maximum allowed percentage.

 One example is the *trustd* issue that's happening on both macOS and iOS.
 More info on this issue can be found on this excellent article written by Jeff Johnson
 [here](https://lapcatsoftware.com/articles/trustd.html).

 ## Compatibility
 This package tested to be working on iOS 14.3.
 Might or might not work on other iOS version.
-Though, I *think* it should work on iOS 10 and above.
-Due to the low level API used are supported since iOS 10.
+Though, I *think* it should work on iOS 10 and above due to the low level API used are supported since iOS 10.

 ## Bonus
 Vedette is NOT cabaret as how Google's first search result show, and definately not the hot girl shown.